USEPA/hwip/docs/Results/site-details-report.md

 **Industry Categories (NAICS)**

-This table lists all NAICS codes listed for the site, according to the latest source record.
+This table displays all NAICS codes listed for the site, according to the latest source record.
 These are 2- to 6-digit codes indicating the industrial activity of the site as defined by the North American Industry Classification System (NAICS), which is maintained by the U.S. Census Bureau.
-The first two digits represent the Industry sector, and each digit adds more specificity.
+The first two digits represent the industry sector, and each digit adds more specificity.

 **Federal Activities**